I put my power tools away, hung up my paint brush, and stopped going to the thrift store. I quit DIY.

 I think we’ve all reached a saturation point with DIY ideas and inspiration, TV shows and magazines, blogs and pins about all the things we could possibly do in our homes.
 But no one is talking about what you should do in your home, what is right for you, and how you filter out the noise and get focused on creating a home you love.
 Well, now I am talking about it.

 I am here to help you connect the dots between all the ideas you could possibly do and what makes sense for decorating your home.
-I want to share really valuable how to information to get you where you want to go in your home.
+I want to share really valuable how-to information to get you where you want to go in your home, starting with how to find your decorating style.

 I know I will DIY again.
 But only the things I truly want to make, that I enjoy doing, and have nothing to do with whether or not I share them on a blog or social media.
 I am only going to do what is right for me and my home.
 I hope I can help you do the same.